shanemcw/homebridge-amazondash-MAC/README.md

             "name": "Button Two",
             "mac": "AA:FF:00:00:FF:FF",
             "serial": "G030DN0400063350",
-            "firmware": "50018520_US"
+            "firmware": "50018520_US",
+	    "model": "JK29LP"
         }
     ]
     }

+### Interface
 **Interface** refers to the monitor interface for airodump-ng to listen on.
+### Channel
 **Channel** refers to a single channel for airodump to listen on.
 As the Dash button is not connected to the network (i.e. not using a channel), choose a channel *not* or *least* used in the vicinity.
+### Debug
+* 1 …
+* 2 …
+* 3 …
+* 10 …

-## Getting a Dash Button MAC Address, Serial Number, Firmware Version
+## Getting a Dash Button MAC Address, Serial Number, Firmware Version, Model Number
 …

 ## Wifi Device and Monitor Mode
 A wifi device (such as a USB wifi dongle) that can be configured and run in monitor mode is required.
+An example USB wifi device known to work in some contexts for these purposes is the Panda 300Mbps Wireless 802.11n USB Adapter (PAU05).
 ```
 …
 ```